World National football team squads

 Brazil national football team Emblem

-The Brazil national football team (Portuguese: Seleção Brasileira de Futebol; Brazilian Portuguese pronunciation: [se.leˈsɐ̃w bɾaziˈlejɾɐ dʒi futʃiˈbɔw]), nicknamed Seleção Canarinho (\"Canary Squad\", after their bright yellow jersey), represents Brazil in men's international football and is administered by the Confederação Brasileira de Futebol (English: Brazilian Football Confederation), the governing body of football in Brazil.
-It has been a member of FIFA since 1923 and a founding member of CONMEBOL since 1916.
-It was also a member of PFC, the unified confederation of the Americas from 1946 to 1961.
+The Brazil national football team (Portuguese: Seleção Brasileira de Futebol ), nicknamed A seleção, represents Brazil in men's international football and is administered by the Brazilian Football Confederation, the governing body of football in Brazil.
+It has been a member of FIFA since 1923 and was a founding member of CONMEBOL in 1916.
+It was also a member of PFC, the unified confederation of the Americas, from 1946 to 1961.

-Brazil has the highest average Elo football rating over time, and the fourth all-time peak football Elo rating, established in 2022.
-In FIFA's ranking system Brazil holds the record for most Team of the Year first ranking wins with 13.
-Many commentators, experts, and former players have considered the Brazil team of 1970 to be the greatest team of all time.
-Other Brazilian teams are also highly esteemed and regularly appear listed among the best teams of all time, such as the Brazil teams of 1958–62 and the squads of the 1994–02 period, with honorary mentions for the gifted 1982 side.
-In 1996, the Brazil national team achieved 35 consecutive matches undefeated, a feat which they held as a world record for 25 years.
+In FIFA's ranking system, Brazil holds the record for most Team of the Year first ranking wins with 14.
+Many commentators, football experts, and former players consider the Brazil team of 1970 to be the greatest national squad of all time.
+Other Brazilian squads are also highly esteemed and regularly appear listed among the best teams of all time, such as the teams of 1958–62 and of 1994–02 period.
+In 1996, Brazil went undefeated for 35 consecutive matches, a world record which held for 25 years.

 ▤ Read more New Window ▤ Dream team →